6 Essential Oils To Quickly Relieve Constipation + How To Use Them

 The best way to use essential oils for constipation is to dilute a few drops of your EO of choice in a carrier oil like jojoba or argan oil and use that to give yourself an abdominal massage while taking deep breaths to inhale the scent.

-The International Journal of Therapeutic Massage and Bodywork recommends a dilution rate of 1.5% to 3% for adults.
+The International Journal of Therapeutic Massage and Bodywork5 recommends a dilution rate of 1.5% to 3% for adults.
 That translates to about 10 to 20 drops per ounce of carrier oil, according to the National Holistic Association for Aromatherapy (NAHA).
 (For children, stick to 3 to 6 drops.)

 "Massage along the entire length of the colon with clockwise and counterclockwise circular motions for about five to 10 minutes," says Liz Simons, P.T., DPT, a pelvic health rehabilitation expert and owner of Terra Wellness Physical Therapy in Long Island.